Monday, June 29, 2020

 But the years after the release of their debut full-length album were not easy ones.
 The revolving line-up became an issue for the band, and it was over four years before they were able to put out new material.
 In '03, they put out a split album, followed by their second full-length studio album in 2004, Koude haat.

-Koude haat gives us "Dawn of the Bestial Blood"
+Koude haat gives us "When the Funeral Winds

 With a title that means "cold hate", their second album featured more of the angry, vile black metal from their earlier years.
 With a style that also takes its cues from old-school black/thrash, Funeral Winds is the kind of band that should appeal to all black metallers.
 Since Koude haat, FW has been consistent---but not as busy.
 While they have released two solid albums since then, they don't churn them out with regularity.